yepedraza/SoftwareDevelopment-G7/README.md

 I'm Daniel,I am 21 years old, I like playing volleyball, videogames and movies, I am finishing my studies as an mechatronics engineer.

 ---
+# Interface presentation

+### Interface for Product Registration

+Contains fields to store the ID, description, unit value, and status of the product.
+Additionally, 3 buttons, one to save the information entered, another to clear the fields and the third to view the saved products

+**By: Andrea Amaya** \\
+**Branch: ProductMaster**

+### Product Master interface

+It contains a side panel where the registered products can be found, as well as a bar where a product search engine can be found.
+When selecting a product, its attributes are shown on the screen and can be modified by a button.

+**By: Yery Pedraza** \\
+**Branch: ProductMaster**